ARTICLE

 HABITATS AND USES

-In some places, the Galapagos Marine Reserve encourages tourism and recreational activities like scuba diving.
+In some places, the Galapagos Marine Reserve encourages tourism and activities like diving.
 It also allows people to harvest natural resources, such as fish.
 The reserve is host to scientific research and educational work.

 Scientific Use

-Applied research is one of the reserve’s key missions.
+is one of the reserve’s key missions.
 This research includes direct interaction with fish such as hammerhead sharks.
 Marine biologists also monitor the status of the reserve’s sea cucumber and lobster populations.
 Scientists study the interaction between the marine and land ecosystems.

 Some scientists work to support sustainable fisheries with fish aggregation devices (FADs).
-These tools, usually large buoys placed in the ocean, attract fish such as tuna.
+These tools, usually large placed in the ocean, attract fish such as tuna.
 This makes the fish easier to find and catch.

 The MPA focuses “on the development of various research projects to increase knowledge of marine ecosystems for the proper management and administration of resources,” according to the Directorate of Galapagos National Park.